openopentw/ssh-csie/README.md

   | orange | medium  | 3     |
   | red    | high    | 5     |

-- Finally, the script chooses the machine that has the smallest `score` to connect to.
+- Finally, the script chooses the machine that has the lowest `score` to connect to.

 > This is just a simple algorithm to determine which machine is better.
 > Therefore if you have any better ideas, you can tell me or just fork this repository.